P.O. Box 79

 We could also question the use of these all-night lights.
 If the owners have gone to bed, the only use for the light is to help vandals and others see their targets.
 A waving flashlight in the middle of the night is more suspicious than a constant floodlight.

-A badly lighted commercial property adjacent to a residential area can lower the value of the homes because of the flood lighting that overwhelms the more subdued and tasteful lighting of a suburb.
+A badly lit commercial property adjacent to a residential area can lower the value of the homes because flood lighting overwhelms the more subdued and tasteful lighting of a suburb.

 Sky Glow is produced by two phenomena - one natural and one that is artificial.
 Natural sky glow is produced at night by emissions from gases high in our atmosphere.
 We can't do anything about this, but then it is so faint that most people never notice it.

 However, artificial sky glow dominates urban areas.
-It is caused by light that scatters off dust and large air molecules around a city.
+It begins with light that reflects off the ground and buildings into the sky.
+It also originates from lamps that shine directly into the sky.
+Sky glow is the light that scatters off dust and large air molecules around a city.
 It creates a dome of light that can be seen for hundreds of kilometres.
-This light was intended to illuminate the ground but, due to poor design, it is misdirected upward into the sky.
-It wastes energy and it obliterates the view of the natural night sky.
+Most of this light was intended to illuminate the ground and buildings but, due to excessive illumination and poor shielding, it is misdirected upward into the sky.
+It affects our health and the that of the environment, and it wastes energy and obliterates the view of the natural night sky.